carlasushi/palomaclay-TEA/src/week-2.md

 While having a super sharp knife seems like a great idea, this is not essential - you can use your potter’s needle to cut and scratch like a cat.
 The needle is super handy in both videos.
 Umi-san has fancy tools, you don’t need to be fancy.
 Your finger and a sponge can achieve a lot on their own.
 Enjoy the videos and see what technique resonates more with you - perhaps try both?

-- Pro tip, whenever you want to add a part to the cup or any piece, use the potters needle to scratch and then the “glue” slip we have in the studio.
+- Tip: whenever you want to add a part to the cup or any piece, use the potters needle to scratch and then the “glue” slip we have in the studio.
 Make sure you use the right slip called Reclaimed Clay.

 <div class="grid md:grid-cols-2 gap-4">